lanesky/twitter-video-dl-nextjs/README.md

 # Twitter Video Downloader

-You can view it on https://twitter-video-dl-nextjs-wjxo-60nsx1mxv-laneskys-projects.vercel.app/
+You can view it on twitter-video-dl-nextjs.vercel.app

 ## Getting Started